 The retina contains specialized cells called photoreceptors which are located at the back of the eye.
-There are two basic types of photoreceptors cells called rods and cones.
-The cones are the photoreceptor cells that are most sensitive to three colors red, green and blue.
+There are two basic types of photoreceptor cells called rods and cones.
+The cones are the photoreceptor cells that are most sensitive to three colors which are red, green and blue.
 Cones are what your eyes use to see in daylight.

 Rods are the photoreceptor cells in the retina that can function in dim light.

 There are three basic types of vision which are photopic, scotopic and mesopic.
 Photopic vision is vision under well-lit conditions, which provides for color perception, high acuity and function.
 This is primarily due to the cone’s cells in the eye or it’s our human response to daylight.
 Scotopic vision is monochromatic vision in low light conditions where you have no color vision and poor acuity which functions primarily due to rod cells in the eye.
 Mesopic vision is a combination of photopic vision and

 scotopic vision in low light conditions.
 A good example would be at dusk.

 According to research done for The Department of Energy, the color of light has inherent qualities that have not been completely understood.
 They believe using light sources with spectra more like daylight, but at the same light level, make the pupil smaller which improves visual acuity and affects circadian rhythm.

 The above comparison of daylight, incandescent, LED and fluorescent light spectrum metrics shows how the LED light spectrum looks closer to daylight spectrum and has a high amount of blue light.